 Rules & Credentials

-Teams will play in age brackets for the 2019-2020 season.
-All teams must provide properly laminated player passes for 2019-2020, and properly signed medical release/registration forms.
+Teams will play in age brackets for the 2021-2022 season.
+Teams must provide properly laminated player passes for either 2020-2021 or 2021-2022, and properly signed medical release/registration forms.
 Players without a valid laminated players pass will not be allowed to participate.

 All player passes must be given to the referee prior to each game.